 Woman, behold thy son!
 (John 19:26)

-Like at the wedding in Cana, John wants us to see Mary as pushing Jesus to declare himself and to see her as having authority over him.
+Like at the wedding in Cana, John wants us to see Mary as pushing Jesus to declare himself and to see her as having authority over him, though he pushed back.
 She feels that he was “beside himself” when he is off lecturing and healing…doing his own thing.

 And when his friends heard of it, (picking his disciples?) they went out to lay hold on him: for they said, He is beside himself.
 And the scribes which came down from Jerusalem said, He hath Beelzebub, and by the prince of the devils casteth he out devils…There came then his brethren and his mother, and, standing without, sent unto him, calling him.
 And the multitude sat about him and they said unto him, Behold, thy mother and thy brethren without seek for thee.
 And he answered them, saying, Who is my mother, or my brethren?…Behold my mother and my brethren!
 For whosoever shall do the will of God, the same is my brother, and my sister, and mother.
 (Mark 3:20-31-35)